thofisch/doc-api/docs/representations.md

     ### MUST: Provide Error Documentation

     APIs should define the functional, business view and abstract from implementation aspects.
 Errors become a key element providing context and visibility into how to use an API.

     The error object should be extended by an application-specific error identifier if and only if the HTTP status code is not specific enough to convey the domain-specific error semantic.
 For this reason, we use a standardized error return object definition — see Use Common Error Return Objects.

-    The OpenAPI specification shall include definitions for error descriptions that will be returned; they are part of the interface definition and provide important information for service clients to handle exceptional situations and support troubleshooting.
-You should also think about a troubleshooting board — it is part of the associated online API documentation, provides information and handling guidance on application-specific errors and is referenced via links of the API definition.
-This can reduce service support tasks and contribute to service client and provider performance.

     Service providers should differentiate between technical and functional errors.
 In most cases it's not useful to document technical errors that are not in control of the service provider unless the status code convey application-specific semantics.
 The list of status code that can be omitted from API specifications includes but is not limited to: